 7. Clear The Air

 Despite your best efforts to keep moisture at bay, musty smells can still develop.
 “Don’t forget about air quality,”says Pantazes.
-“If you skimp with that, the basement will be underutilized.”
+“If you skimp with that, the finished basement will be underutilized.”
 An air purifier could help, so shop around for the right fit.
 Units can start as low as under $100.

 8. Check The Codes